-- 2.1 It is to be ensured that the charity donation or financial aid will not be used as a way to bypass bribery, and that the undertaking thereof is transparent and complying with the governing laws. - 2.2 It must be proven that any activities for such charity are really held with undertakings to reach the charity's objective and provide benefits to the society in a concrete way, or to comply with the objective based on the corporate social responsibility. - 2.3 It must be proven that such activities are meant for charity and financial aid purposes, with no relation to interest to any person or organization, except for honor announcement based on common etiquette. - 3.
+- 2.2 It must be proven that any activities for such charity are really held with undertakings to reach the charity's objective and provide benefits to the society in a concrete way, or to comply with the objective based on the corporate social responsibility. - 2.3 It must be proven that such activities are meant for charity and financial aid purposes, with no relation to interest to any person or organization, except for honor announcement based on common etiquette. - 3.
 If the Company finds or is informed by the authority that corruption occurs in the organization, foundation, company or store to which the Company made donation or financial aid, the Company shall suppress the donation or activity support to such organization or company as soon as it is known. - 4.
 Follow-up and verification to ensure that the charity donation or financial aid has not been made for corruption, is part of the compliance procedures.